Cross-sectoral Hackathon: Culture and Wellbeing

 PRIVATE CHANNELS

-👉❗❗ #checkpoint-mentor_name - channel for team leads of the specific batch + their Team mentor.
-These types of channels are private and open only to those who are supposed to be there.
-A team lead will be added to the channel once the idea submissions are closed and all teams are assigned to Team mentors.
-We will let you know when that happens, wait for it!
+👉❗❗ #checkpoint-mentor_name - This channel is for team leads of a specific batch and their assigned Team mentor.
+These channels are private and only open to those who need to be there.
+Team leads will be added after idea submissions close and teams are matched to their mentors.

 TEAM CHANNELS